 We welcome requests from performers who are interested in planning a concert at Christ Church.
 Contact us for further information.

-Other groups have included the Lausanne choir, Laudate, who performed works spanning all centuries and another successful choir, Callirhoé, with a programme of beautiful music by Mazé and Rachmaninov composed entirely for women’s voices.
+Groups have included the Lausanne choir, Laudate, who performed works spanning all centuries and another successful choir, Callirhoé, with a programme of beautiful music by Mazé and Rachmaninov composed entirely for women’s voices.

 The Orchestre de la Riponne, now known as the Orchestre Amati, have returned several times with concerts of popular string music, including Mussorgsky’s Pictures from an Exhibition and themes from Dvorak’s New World Symphony.
 On one occasion, they were accompanied by a large choir from Yverdon, La chorale protestante, who gave a joyful rendering of Vivaldi’s Gloria.